* Coaster Enthusiasts of Canada *

 A DAY IN THE LIFE OF A CIRCUS CLOWN (1988)

 By Carol Gaskin.
-Follows a circus clown through his day as he
+Follows a circus clown through his day as

-and entertains the audience. *(Not Reviewed)
+make-up, and entertains an audience. *(Not Reviewed)

 Published By: